 New York State provides funds for public library construction projects.
-This year the funding statewide has been increased to $34 Million.
-That brings 4CLS’s allotment to $976,674.
+This year the funding statewide has been cut back to $14 Million.
+That brings 4CLS’s allotment down to $400,100.

-A workshop on the Construction Aid Program has been scheduled for Friday, June 15 at 10 AM at the Sidney Library.
-Contact Steve at 4CLS to register.
+A workshop on the Construction Aid Program has been scheduled for Monday, June 10 at 1 PM at the Sidney Library.

 The DLD website has a lot of information about the Construction Aid Program.

 - Main Construction Page – www.nysl.nysed.gov/libdev/construc/